Sebastopol Farmers Markets and Farms

 Visit a Farm

-In the spring, Sebastopol’s Redwood Hill Farm — a goat dairy — offers farm tours, on Saturdays from April to early June.
+In good spring weather, Sebastopol's Redwood Hill Farm - Capracopia — a goat dairy — offers full farm tours guided by one of its family members, "kid cuddle days" that focus on the adorable baby goats, and personalized private tours arranged to work with your schedule.
 Meet the goats, cuddle baby goats, learn how to milk a goat, and experience sustainable farming first-hand, from the tracking solar array and rainwater catchment tanks to the pioneering use of tagasaste, an innovative goat fodder crop.
 This Certified Humane farm also includes chickens, beehives, olive and fruit orchards, and more.

 Produce and Artisanal Product Stands